ebenezerkojofrimpong/Google-Data-Analytics-Professional-Certificate/README.md

 ## ACT
 Upon completion of data processing, analysis, and insight dissemination, the conclusive phase involves formulating a well-aligned course of action for Cyclistic Bike-Share, congruent with its business goals and mission.
 My recommendations are as follows:

+1. Highlight the benefits of membership by making sure casual riders are aware of the benefits of becoming a member, such as discounted ride rates.

+2. Focus the marketing campaign during the period from Spring to the end of Summer, considering that most casual riders actively use the service during this timeframe.

+3. Offer discounted annual memberships during peak casual riding seasons in July and August to capture interest when ride counts are highest.

+4. Run targeted promotions on weekends when casual usage peaks to motivate sign-ups.
+Emphasize the convenience of unlimited rides.

+5. With the prevalence of classic bikes, ensure adequate availability across the network, particularly at stations along high casual usage routes.

  ---

 ## CONCLUSION

-Throughout the duration of this project, I have effectively utilized Excel to carry out tasks such as data cleansing, processing, analysis, and data visualization.
-These efforts have enabled me to extract valuable insights from the data in alignment with the principles of the Google Data Analytics Certification program.
+During this project, I successfully employed BigQuery for data cleansing, processing, and analysis, alongside Tableau for data visualization.
+These tools were instrumental in extracting valuable insights from the data, aligning with the principles of the Google Data Analytics Professional Certification program.

 ---

 ## REFERENCES

-**Emmanuel Anene**: Data Analytics Project: Sales Analysis Report [LINK](https://emmanuelanenee.medium.com/data-analytics-project-sales-analysis-report-7a718049fecc)

 **Google Data Analytics Professional Certificate**.